dam-grassman/woulda/README.md

 In order to generate initial states, the authors used a generative algo called [DRAW](https://arxiv.org/pdf/1502.04623.pdf) whose implementation has been inspired from this [repo](https://github.com/Natsu6767/Generating-Devanagari-Using-DRAW).

-For more information on how DRAW works and is applied in our context, refer to the notebook *Woulda Coulda Shoulda - DRAW*
+For more information on how DRAW works and is applied in our context, refer to the notebook [*Woulda Coulda Shoulda - DRAW*](https://nbviewer.jupyter.org/github/dam-grassman/woulda/blob/master/Woudla%20Coulda%20Shoulda%20-%20Draw.ipynb)

 #### Step-by-Step

-A more in-depth analysis of the paper can be found in the notebook *Woulda Coulda Shoulda - Step by Step*.
+A more in-depth analysis of the paper can be found in the notebook [*Woulda Coulda Shoulda - Step by Step*](https://nbviewer.jupyter.org/github/dam-grassman/woulda/blob/master/Woudla%20Coulda%20Shoulda%20-%20Step%20by%20Step.ipynb)